andreywc/94870-portfolio/final_project_part2_andrey_chang.md

 ![Final Project Storyboard 8](Final Project Storyboard 8.png)

 For the first page, it will be the title, which is the main concept of the story that I am trying to tell.
 There will be a small interval of content warning as suggested to notify the audience there could be some sensitive information in the presentation.
 The second page is where I give a number of how many dogs enter the shelters each year, to catch the eye and also give an image of the numbers.
 The third page is about telling why the dogs are in the shelters and in the forth page, to call out the action, there will be reasons listed why we should adopt dogs.
 Lowering the euthanasia will be highlighted to inform that there will be information about that part in the following presentation.
 Then in the next page, I show the data visualization telling which state has the highest euthansia rate.
 In the sixth page, as Texas is the top listed state, the graph will show specific data of the adoption rate and euthanasia rate.
 In the seventh and eighth page, the story is trying to tell why dogs get euthanasia and give the number of how many dogs get euthanasia each year, giving the reason of why we should adopt them instead of shopping them to lower the possibilty of dogs getting euthanasia in shelters.
 In the final page, the presentaion ends with calling out the action.

+#### In-class Critique Feedbacks
+* If possible, maybe I can try making a comparison before and after the COVID-19 pandemic.
+Since we believe the rates of adoption have huge changes due to various reasons.
+* When talking about the reasons, try to make it like telling this story to all audiences instead of to those targeted ones.
+* The data visualization of Texas showing the compare rates of adoption and euthanasia is good.

 #### Preview of Shorthand
 [Shorthand Preview](https://preview.shorthand.com/9sXj2xUcInhLreBW)